New Zealand became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Smoke Free Places: Smoking is prohibited in indoor workplaces and indoor public places with very limited exceptions.
 Smoking is also generally prohibited on all public transportation, again with some very limited exceptions (such as when a taxi is not in use, or when all persons in a small passenger vehicle agree that smoking should be permitted).
 There are also limited restrictions on smoking in outdoor places, namely in outdoor areas of schools and early childhood education centers.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law, provided they do not conflict with national law.

 Tobacco Advertising, Promotion and Sponsorship: There is a near comprehensive ban on tobacco advertising and promotion, including a ban on the display of all tobacco products at points of sale.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Roadmap to Tobacco Control Legislation: The Smoke-free Environments Act 1990 is the primary tobacco control law in New Zealand and regulates smoke free places; tobacco advertising, promotion and sponsorship; and tobacco packaging and labeling.
-The Smoke-free Environments Regulations 2007 were issued under the Smoke-free Environments Act 1990 and provide specifications for tobacco product health warnings and messages and related graphics.
+The primary Act has been amended several times.
+The Smoke-free Environments (Tobacco Standardised Packaging) Amendment Act 2016 requires plain packaging for all tobacco products as of June 6, 2018.
+The Smoke-free Environments Regulations 2017 revoke the Smoke-free Environments Regulations 2007 and establish new rounds of health warning labels and requirements for product packaging and labeling.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.